Online M.Sc. / Postgraduate Diploma Managing Risk and System Change

 How to Apply

-We are now taking applications for the September 2017 intake.
+Applications for September 2018 are NOW OPEN.
 Places on the course are limited and applications are reviewed on an ongoing basis.
 We encourage early application as offers will be made to suitably qualified applicants as they are assessed.

 Apply for Course please click on the link below http://www.tcd.ie/courses/postgraduate/az/course.php?id=DPTPS-MRSC-1O09